BUDGET TRAVEL TIPS

 Have we missed something important?
 Do you have a budget travel tip of your own?
 If you would like to leave your own ‘ultimate budget travel tips’ in the comments below, we’ll add these to our ‘Readers Top Tips’ blog…coming shortly.

 1. BOOK EARLY

 In 2016 we decided that we wanted to spend Christmas in Lapland and so spent weeks stalking Skyscanner and Norwegian Air for the release of flights.
-It’s safe to say that we were one of the first to book flights from Dublin to Helsinki with Norwegian Air.
-Although, when we booked the outbound flight the return flights hadn’t yet been released, it was a chance we were willing to take to grab that flight bargain…definitely not a plan for the faint hearted!
+It’s safe to say we were one of the first to book flights from Dublin to Helsinki with Norwegian Air.
+Although, when we booked the outbound flight the return flights hadn’t yet been released.
+It was a chance we were willing to take to grab that budget flight bargain.
+Ddefinitely not a plan for the faint hearted!

 2. BOOK LATE

 Book early, book late…are you confused?
 Ok, so point 2 is a little contradictory to point 1, but…sometimes it really does pay to wait.
-If you’re not afraid to wait until the absolute last minute, and you are happy to be allocated your hotel upon arrival, then booking with just a few days until departure can offer great cost saving advantages.
-There are literally thousands of companies who offer ‘last minute deals’ and you can pick up a real bargain, often costing less than a third for the same holiday as someone who booked months in advance.
-Be careful though…do your research first to ensure that the ‘1p all-inclusive holiday’ isn’t a scam…and always remember, if it looks too good to be true, it probably is.
+If you’re not afraid to wait until the absolute last minute, and are happy to be allocated your hotel upon arrival, then booking with just a few days until departure can offer great cost saving advantages.
+There are literally thousands of companies who offer ‘last minute budget deals’.
+You can pick up a real bargain, often costing less than a third for the same holiday as someone who booked months in advance.
+Be careful though…do your research first to ensure that the ‘1p all-inclusive holiday’ isn’t a scam.
+Always remember, if it looks too good to be true, it probably is.

 3. SCHOOL HOLIDAYS

 This topic is highly controversial and we all have different views, but for us, we have no concerns taking our children out of school early.

 Summer holidays are approaching and travel companies hike up their prices.
 Do you: